DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

 Now we need to specify by which column we wish to filter our grid.
-The "columnName" option is appropriate for this task.
+The `columnName` option is appropriate for this task.

+In addition, to the `columnName` option, let's add the `filterValue` property to allow a user to apecify initial filter value.
 Since we are not going to implement [controlled](./controlled-and-uncontrolled-modes.md) mode for this plugin add the `default` prefix to the property name according to the naming convention.
-So, the final name will be `defaultColumnName`.
+So, the final name will be `defaultFilterValue`.

-In addition, to the `defaultColumnName` property, let's add the `defaultFilterValue` property to allow a user to apecify initial filter value.
 When a user selects a value in our select box, this value will be changed.
 In this case, save it in the state object of our component as shown below:

 *file toolbar-filter-state.js:*
 ```jsx